 Create your own short documentary in six classes!
 The Berlino Magazine and Berlino Schule in collaboration with Daring House Documentary School opens its doors with a basic module about documentary filmmaking.

-On 29th April there will be a free presentation of our Filmmaking course, that will start on 5th April 2017 with classes each Wednesday, from 19:00 to 21:00, for 6 weeks.
+On 25th October there will be a free presentation of our Filmmaking course, that will start on the 1st November 2017 with classes each Wednesday, from 19:00 to 21:00, for 6 weeks.

 The course will take you to create your film FOR REAL.
 During classes, you will use your own camera and have a look at videos of nice and established filmmakers.